-Even as technology advances to the point that wristwatches would seemingly be obsolete, those timekeeping accessories remain stubbornly popular.
+Even as technology advances smartwatches provide quick ways to track multiple time zones some people claim that wristwatches are becoming obsolete, however, traditional timekeeping accessories remain stubbornly popular.

 In large part, that’s because wristwatches are so versatile and adaptable.
 New features and functionalities ensure that watches still serve a purpose for millions of people.